Psykotikism/Mutant_Tanks/README.md

 Here's an example:

 ```
-st_finalewaves "2,3,4" // Spawn 2 Tanks on the 1st wave, 3 Tanks on the 2nd wave, and 4 Tanks on the 3rd wave.
+"Finale Waves" "2,3,4" // Spawn 2 Tanks on the 1st wave, 3 Tanks on the 2nd wave, and 4 Tanks on the 3rd wave.
 ```

 7. How can I decide whether to display each Tank's health?

-Set the value in `st_displayhealth`.
+Set the value in `Display Health`.

 8. Why do some Tanks spawn with different props?

 Each prop has X out of 100.0% probability to appear on Super Tanks when they spawn.
-Configure the chances for each prop in the `Props Chance` KeyValue setting.
+Configure the chances for each prop in the `Props Chance` setting.

 9. Why are the Tanks spawning with more than the extra health given to them?